Dental Implants – Austin, TX

 Initial Dental Implant Consultation

 The initial consultation will consist of a thorough examination of your mouth, including X-rays.
 Dr. Burton will discuss your medical history with you as well as your goals before putting together a detailed treatment plan so you know what to expect from the process.
-He’ll also take this opportunity to confirm that you are eligible to receive dental implants in the first place.
+She’ll also take this opportunity to confirm that you are eligible to receive dental implants in the first place.
 For example, some patients may need to have bone grafts, gum disease therapy, or tooth extractions performed before a dental implant can be placed with confidence.
-If Dr. Burton determines you are able to receive a dental implant, he’ll schedule you for surgery.
+If Dr. Burton determines you are able to receive a dental implant, she’ll schedule you for surgery.

 Dental Implant Surgery